BaloneyOne/amp/README.md

 ([MSN16](http://coseners.net/previous/msn2016/)), in UK, on 7th July
 2016.

-The second algorithm is called Adaptive MultiPath TCP (AMP).
+The second algorithm is called Adaptive MultiPath (AMP).
 AMP is particularly designed to be robust against the TCP incast problem.
 It also coexists well with single-path flows like DCTCP, preventing the Last Hop Unfairness (LHU) problem that we've reported in this paper